smcdef/kprobe-template/README.md

 ## How to use

-The API is mainly divided into two categories, namely kprobe and kretprobe.
+The API is mainly divided into three categories, namely kprobe, kretprobe and tracepoint.
 First let's see how to use the kprobe APIs.

 ### kprobe